-a.
-Are foods that are associated with young children's choking incidents served to children under 4 years of age, such as, but not limited to, whole/round hot dogs, popcorn, chips, pretzel nuggets, whole grapes, nuts, cheese cubes/sticks and any food that is of similar shape and size of the trachea/windpipe.
-Food for infants must be cut into pieces 1⁄4 inch or smaller, food for toddlers must be cut into pieces 1⁄2 inch or smaller to prevent choking.
-This applies to all food, even food provided by parents/guardians.
-YES NO N/A b.
+- b.
 If a facility chooses to provide food to children directly or by contract with an outside source, such as a caterer, is the food free from spoilage and handled in a sanitary manner at all times?
 The facility must have adequate equipment available to maintain food safety.
-YES NO N/A C. Have meat, poultry, fish, dairy products, and processed foods been inspected under the United States Department of Agriculture requirements?
-YES NO N/A d.
+YES O NO N/A O - c.
+Have meat, poultry, fish, dairy products, and processed foods been inspected under the United States Department of Agriculture requirements?
+YES NO N/A - d.
 Has written consent of the parent or legal guardian been obtained prior to serving raw milk or unpasteurized juice?
 No home-canned food may be served.
 No homegrown eggs may be served.
 Recalled food items must be discarded and removed from the facility.
-YES NO N/A e.
+YES NO N/A - e.
 Are all raw fruits and vegetables washed thoroughly before being served or cooked?
-YES NO N/A f.
+YES () NO () N/A () - f.
 To prevent food from becoming potentially hazardous, are hot foods maintained at a temperature of 135 degrees Fahrenheit or above, and cold foods maintained at temperature of 41 degrees Fahrenheit, or below?
+YES NO NIA O h.
+Is all food thoroughly cooked and/or reheated according to the following table?
+YES () NO () N/A ()

-YES NO N/A Foods that comprise meals included on a facility's menu may not be prepared or partially prepared outside of the facility unless prepared by a caterer or a licensed child care facility under the same ownership that includes a food preparation area that meets licensing standards.
+Foods that comprise meals included on a facility's menu may not be prepared or partially prepared outside of the facility unless prepared by a caterer or a licensed child care facility under the same ownership that includes a food preparation area that meets licensing standards.